 A clear timeline is essential to any production process, and delays can throw off your entire workflow.
 You’ll dedicate the bottom third of your value stream map to time flow using a time ladder, which has two rungs for lead time and cycle time.
 This ladder will give you a better sense of whether your lead time and cycle time are up to speed.

-Lead time is the total time it takes for your team to complete a task.
+Lead time is the total time it takes for your team to complete a task, starting when a task first enters your workflow.
+Lead time includes all of the operational processes leading up to the actual production stage.

-Cycle time is the actual time spent completing a task.
+Cycle time is the part of your total lead time when you're actually completing a task.
 This is sometimes known as value-added time.

 Calculate lead time by taking stock of the inventory available before each process step and dividing it by the customer demand for the product.
-For example, if you have four of your software products available before heading into the design process and the customer demand for the product is two products per day, then your lead time is two days.
+For example, imagine youif you have four of your products available before heading into the shipping process step and the customer demand for the product is two products per day, then your lead time is two days.

 Tip: Lead time is closely tied to inventory management and customer satisfaction.
 If your lead time is too long, you’ll have trouble predicting when to replenish your inventory.
 Your value stream map can help you optimize lead times before you find yourself behind on product delivery.